-As we head into Thanksgiving week, may we all pause and be grateful for what we have.
+As we head into Thanksgiving time, may we all pause and be grateful for what we have.

 That’s not a question, I mean it more as a statement.
 Take a moment, take a breath, take your time, and pause amid the meal-planning, housecleaning, pre-4-day-weekend work frenzy and Thanksgiving anticipation to simply give thanks for what you have.